bisturi/bisturi/docs/reference/06_field_in_deep.md

 This is the only responsability of each Field like Int, Data and Ref.
 But what it is this 'python object'?
 This depends of the Field.

-For example, Int can use as its 'python object' an 'int' or a 'long'.
+For example, Int can use as its 'python object' an 'int' (and a 'long' for Python 2.x).
 The difference between Int and 'int' is that you are almost always interacting with 'int', the 'python object' of Int and not with the Int itself.